Can DualSun panels be recycled?

 Technical details of the recycling process

-Due to similar morphology, structure and composition of silicon based PV modules and other flat glass products such as car windows, PV CYCLE can benefit from important synergies with the flat glass recycling industry.
+Due to similar morphology, structure and composition of silicon based PV modules and other flat glass products such as car windows, SOREN can benefit from important synergies with the flat glass recycling industry.

 The recycling process of silicon based PV involves three main steps: